This years Econ Nobel goes to the three stooges who wrote this-

 Third, good economic institutions are more likely to arise and persist when there are only limited rents that power holders can extract from the rest of society,

 No. The reverse is the case.
 If there is a lot of rent then the country can have a kick-ass army and navy and colonies and favourable trade agreements as well as an effective police system.
 It can even lower the cost of accessing justice for the poor.
-Equally, in a country where the King alone is very very rich, there may be zero crime (because criminals are killed in cruel and unusual ways) very low or even zero taxes and perfect securing of property and enterprise.
+Equally, in a country where the King alone is very very rich, there may be zero crime (because criminals are killed in cruel and unusual ways) and very low or even zero taxes and perfect security of property and enterprise.
 True, a crazy spendthrift may become King but assassination tempers autocracy.

 since such rents would encourage them to opt for a set of economic institutions that make the expropriation of others possible.